jonklein/Psh/README.md

 PshInspector Files
 ------------------
-In order to inspect the execution of a program, PshInspector takes a push program file with the extension '.push'.
+In order to inspect the execution of a program, PshInspector takes a push program file with the extension `.push`.
 After every step of the program, the stacks of the interpreter are displayed.
 The input file contains the following, separated by new lines:

 - Program: The Psh program to run
 - ExecutionLimit: Maximum execution steps